rohitrmenon/Reddit-Clone-Api/README.md

-# Reddit-Clone-Monorepo
+# Reddit-Clone-Api
-A Reddit clone
+Reddit Clone Api made using tsoa knex and objection